The Cost to Build a House in California (2024)

 Adding onto an existing house

-Instead of building new, some California buyers choose to buy an existing house and do an extensive addition to increase the size and amenities of the home, Aballi says.
+Instead of building new, some California buyers choose to buy an existing house and make an extensive addition to increase the size and amenities of the home, Aballi says.

 Getting permits for an addition, even a large one, is faster than getting a building permit for a new construction home, Laniado shares.
 However, the per-square-foot cost of the addition may be higher than building an all-new house.
 Challenges for adding to an existing house include: